DeepLabCut/DeepLabCut/README.md

 # [Installation: how to install DeepLabCut](docs/installation.md)

-Very quick start: `pip install deeplabcut[gui]` that includes all GUI functions, or `pip install deeplabcut` (headless version)
+Very quick start: `pip install 'deeplabcut[gui]'` that includes all GUI functions, or `pip install deeplabcut` (headless version)
-* you also need TensorFlow (1.x currently), therefore we recommend using our conda files, see [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/conda-environments/README.md#creating-your-own-customized-conda-env-recommended-route-for-linux-ubuntu-centos-mint-etc)
+* you also need TensorFlow (1.x currently), therefore we recommend using our conda files, see [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/conda-environments/README.md)

 # [Documentation: The DeepLabCut Process](docs/UseOverviewGuide.md)